-Research Schedule- Unless otherwise noted, please submit the following to me at aspringe@bowdoin.edu as a Word email attachment by 5 p.m. on the required date.
+Research Schedule- Please submit the via Blackboard as a Word email attachment by 5 p.m. on the required date.
 While I will not be giving you actual grades for your proposals, outlines, and drafts, how your paper "progresses" through each of these stages will be taken into account in assigning a final grade for the project.

-February 1 Topic- one paragraph overview of research topic along with a working title February 4-7 Individual meetings to review paper proposals February 10 Proposal due March 8 Full outline April 12 First draft of paper April 26 Final draft of paper due.
-Please submit 3 hard copies [Note: This is the Friday of Ivies Weekend.
-You will not receive (and do not want) an extension!]
-Also, please submit via email (as a Word document attachment) a 125-200 word "abstract" of the paper to be included in the conference brochure.
-April 29 Pick up packet of assigned papers.
-Prepare written and oral comments May 4 Class conference, 11 am5 pm (tentative schedule- this may change) May 11 Final version of paper due
+January 31 Topic- one paragraph overview of research topic along with a working title

+February 10 Proposal due

+- March 6 Full outline due - April 10 First draft of paper due - April 24 Final draft of paper and paper abstract due.
+Please submit 3 hard copies to the Government Department office no later than 5 p.m.
+[Note: This is the Friday of Ivies Weekend.
+You do not want, and will not receive, an extension!]
+Also, please submit via Blackboard, as a Word document attachment, a 125-200 word "abstract" of the paper to be included in the conference brochure. - April 27 Pick up packet of assigned papers.
+Prepare written and oral comments. - May 2 Class conference, 11 am---5 pm (tentative schedule- this may change) - May 11Final version of paper due.
+It should be sent to me as a Word document via Blackboard.
+Please also drop off in the Government Department office the copies on which your readers made their comments.